Baby bonds: Explanations of the racial wealth gap

 The root cause of the racial wealth gap is debated within the academic literature, with income inequality and differences in savings and homeownership rates being offered as potential causes.
 Even among quantitative studies, the percentage of the racial wealth gap attributed to any one of these causes varies widely.
 A 2016 analysis by Herring and Henderson which used data from the Survey of Consumer Finances, drew a dichotomy between cultural factors, such as savings rate, and structural factors, such as housing discrimination.
 Herring and Henderson found that structural factors explained more of the racial wealth gap than cultural factors, but that even if all factors between White and Black Americans were equal, the mean racial wealth gap would remain at around $155,000.

 Maury Gittleman and Edward Wolff, in a 2004 study that analyzed wealth accumulation over the period of a decade, found that once income is controlled, there is not a significant racial difference in savings.
 Instead, Gittleman and Wolff found that the racial wealth gap would decrease if Black Americans inherited and earned at similar levels to White Americans.
 Multiple studies, including articles authored by Darity and Hamilton, have cited intergenerational money transfers and inheritances as the largest contributors to the racial wealth gap.
 In contrast, recent studies by Ashman & Neumuller and Aliprantis & Carroll took independent approaches but concluded that income disparities between racial groups, over time, formed the largest cause of the racial wealth gap.
 Both studies suggested focusing on policies that would reduce income disparities, but recognized the importance of multiple interventions.

 Active plans

+Federal government

+On July 4, 2026, the U.S. federal government made available 530A accounts (also known as Trump accounts).
+530A accounts are a type of individual retirement account (IRA) that allow eligible children to receive a one-time contribution of $1,000 from the U.S. federal government, with parents acting as the sole custodian.
+Unlike normal IRAs, the 530A does not require earned income.